General Sherman Tree: History

-On September 16, 2021, the tree was wrapped in aluminum foil to protect it from the KNP complex fires.
+On September 16, 2021, the tree was threatened by the KNP Complex Fire in Sequoia National Park.
+Park and firefighting personnel wrapped the tree's base in a protective foil usually used on structures in case the wildfire approached the General Sherman Tree—which, in the end, was left unharmed.

 Dimensions

-While it is the largest tree known, the General Sherman Tree is neither the tallest known living tree on Earth (that distinction belongs to the Hyperion tree, a Coast redwood), nor is it the widest (both the largest cypress and largest baobab have a greater diameter), nor is it the oldest known living tree on Earth (that distinction belongs to a Great Basin bristlecone pine).
+While it is the largest tree known, the General Sherman tree is neither the tallest known living tree on Earth (that distinction belongs to Hyperion, a coast redwood), nor is it the widest (both the largest cypress and largest baobab have a greater diameter), nor is it the oldest known living tree on Earth (that distinction belongs to Prometheus, a Great Basin bristlecone pine).
 With a height of 83.8 m, a diameter of 7.7 m, an estimated bole volume of 1487 m3, and an estimated age of 2,300–2,700 years, it is nevertheless among the tallest, widest, and longest-lived of all trees on the planet.

+While General Sherman is the largest living tree, it is not the largest historically recorded tree.
+The Crannell Creek Giant, a coast redwood (Sequoia sempervirens) cut down in the mid-1940s near Trinidad, California, is estimated to have been 15–25% larger than the General Sherman Tree by volume.
+Similarly, the Mother of the Forest, another giant sequoia, may have historically been larger than General Sherman.
+Two other historical and exceedingly enormous giant sequoias, the Discovery Tree with a near-30 m circumference, and especially the long-fallen "Father of the Forest" from Calaveras Grove, reportedly 435 ft high and 110 ft in circumference, are widely considered to have once been larger than General Sherman.
+In addition, the Burnt Monarch from Big Stump Grove had a much larger base than General Sherman and could have easily been larger as well.